 The scenery as we approach Taleghan is breathtakingly beautiful.

-colours, all extremely hungry.Ali’s house is directly opposite a small green village mosque.
-We park outside his gated property and enter through a small wrought iron gate with 3 ducks on and go inside the property only to be greeted by 6 cats in differing sizes, shapes and Ali is a gentle, kind-hearted young man and has 2 more dogs and 6 cats.
+We arrive at Ali’s house and find it is directly opposite a small green, village mosque.
+We park outside the gated property and enter through a small wrought-iron gate and go inside.
+We are immediately greeted by 6 cats in differing sizes, shapes and colours, all extremely friendly and hungry.

 A Sweet Breakfast